open-energy-transition/redispatch-model/doc/gb-model/data_sources.rst

 - BB1: Building Block Data
 - BB2: Building Block Metadata
 - SV.34: Installed BECCS generation capacity (GW)
+- CV.10: Annual hydrogen demand for home heating
+- CV.33: Annual energy demand for Road Transport Leading the Way
+- CV.53: Annual hydrogen demand for the industrial sector
+- CV.54: Annual hydrogen demand for the commercial sector
+- SV.20: Leading the Way Hydrogen supply (TWh)
+- ED1: Electricity demand summary
+- FL.6: Hydrogen Storage Capacity Requirements

+In addition, we use FES 2023 to detailed annual hydrogen demand for other sectors.
+Tables from the workbook we use are:

+- WS1: Whole System & Gas Supply

 -----------------
 GSP coordinates